 A small number of children need medication to be given by injection, auto-injectors or other routes.
-The most appropriate arrangements for managing these situations effectively are best determined by agreement between the school, parent, school nurse (where there is one) and the health care professional who prescribed the medication.
+The most appropriate arrangements for managing these situations effectively are best determined by agreement between the school, parent, school nurse (where there is one) and the doctor who prescribed the medication.
 Experience suggests that it is helpful to have a meeting of all interested parties in school, as it is essential that parents and teaching staff are satisfied with the arrangements that are made.

 Members of staff willing to administer medication should be made fully aware of the procedures and should receive appropriate training from competent healthcare staff.
 More information on training requirements is given below in the sections of this policy covering common medical conditions.
-The majority of parents will be aware of the contact details for their child's specialist nurse.
+The majority of parents will be aware of the contact details for their child's specialist nurse or consultant.
 Schools should contact them directly in the first instance.
-The School Nursing Team can be contacted for advice and is able to direct inquirers to other health agencies, where necessary.
-An individual healthcare plan for each pupil with a medical need must be completed and conform to the procedures described on page 7.
+The School Nursing Team can be contacted for advice and is able to direct staff to other health agencies, where necessary.
+An individual healthcare plan for each pupil with a medical need must be completed and conform to the procedures described on pages 9 and 10.
 Information in the appendices should prove helpful.

 The medical conditions in children that most commonly cause concern in schools are asthma, epilepsy, diabetes and anaphylaxis.
-Essential information about these conditions is given below.
-Further, more detailed information about them can be obtained from the following organisations:
+Essential information about these conditions is provided within this policy